monroews/playing/PF300_tube_settler.md

 $${V_c} = \frac{{{V_{Tube \uparrow }}}}{{\frac{h}{D} \cos \alpha  + 1}}$$

-Also see the picture of nominal 3/8” cell PC Honeycomb in black.
-There is also a 10mm cell PP in natural above it.
+Below is a picture of nominal 3/8” cell PC Honeycomb in black.
+There is also a 10 mm cell PP in natural above it.
 You can see the circular cell geometry creates a small interstitial area of open area between the cells.
 Cell walls are about 5 mil for PC (5 pcf density) and 10 mil for PP (4 pcf density).
 The 3/8” cell is currently our largest PC cell Honeycomb.
 Potential option is a ½”.
 The PP Honeycomb can go up to a 12mm cell.

  ![graph](https://github.com/monroews/playing/raw/master/images/plasticore.jpg)